 For the full photoshoot-ready effect, retro lemon-yellow accessories for the roofdeck by day, glittering disco threads for after-hours South Beach party-hopping.

-Pets can stay – but there’s a US$250 price tag.
-And if you’re a philanthropy admirer, stay here with a clear conscience: the hotel is a do-gooding heavyweight with its fingers in lots of charitable projects.
+If you’re a philanthropy admirer, stay here with a clear conscience: the hotel is a do-gooding heavyweight with its fingers in lots of charitable projects.

 This is a lovely hotel for urbane families.
 Baby cots can be added to the room at no extra charge although these don’t fit in a classic room.